-We still violate our ideals but in the not too distant past, racism, sexism, and the mass murder of native peoples didn’t seem to upset most people at all.
-In the West there has been a massive recent improvement in the rights of women, while only a couple of years before I was born homosexuality was still illegal in the UK.
-Beating children at school was commonplace in my parent’s generation becoming only sporadic in mine.
-Now harsh words would shock my daughters.
+We still continue to violate our ideals but in the not-too-distant past, racism, sexism, and the mass murder of native peoples didn’t seem to upset most people at all.
+In the West, there has been a massive recent improvement in the rights of women.
+It was only a couple of years before I was born that homosexuality was still illegal in the UK.
+Beating children at school was commonplace in my parent’s generation.
+It existed but was becoming only sporadic when I was at school.
+Now harsh words from their teachers would shock my daughters.
 We have made progress.

 Look at Trent Lott who resigned as US Senate Majority Leader in 2002.
-For the sake of argument lets give him the benefit of the doubt and assume he wasn’t deliberately advocating racism.
+For the sake of argument, let’s give Lott the benefit of the doubt.
+We will assume he wasn’t deliberately advocating racism.
 He however mused nostalgically for the segregationist south.
-Perhaps the milkshakes tasted better, the summers were longer and young people were politer to (rich, white) people in the 1940s and 1950s.
-That said overlooking Jim Crow seems like, best case, simply failing to remember the problems of the past accurately.
-More prosacially, in business next time you curse your PC for being slow think of how much you’d be achieving with an abacus.
+Perhaps the milkshakes tasted better, the summers were longer, and young people were politer to (rich, white) people in the 1940s and 1950s.
+That said overlooking Jim Crow seems like, I emphasize I am giving the best case, simply failing to remember the problems of the past accurately.
+More prosaically, in business next time you curse your PC for being slow think of how much you’d be achieving with an abacus.

-Nostalgia can derail decision making.
-When you think of the past try to remember it was more rampant smallpox, torture instruments and occasional massacres than swashbuckling hijinks, flattering tunics, and damsels’ favours.
+Nostalgia can derail decision-making.
+When you think of the past try to remember it was more rampant smallpox, torture instruments, and occasional massacres of unpopular groups than swashbuckling hijinks, flattering tunics, and damsels’ favors.

 Read: Steven Pinker, The Better Angels of Our Nature, Penguin Books, 2012